COMMENT: The new Cold War will be different, and not only because of China

 Here to stay

 The new geopolitical backdrop will have far-reaching consequences.
 It will make the lives of company executives and investors more complex, and the lives of consumers and taxpayers more expensive.
-While top-down considerations in recent years were mostly limited to central bank watching (actually Fed-watching), going forward, monitoring of geopolitics, trade and fiscal policies will become equally, if not more important for market pundits and investors.
+While top-down considerations in recent years were mostly limited to central bank watching (actually Fed-watching), going forward, monitoring of geopolitics, trade and fiscal policies will become equally, if not more, important for market pundits and investors.

 Most importantly, the new environment will not be a cyclical blip but will affect our future for decades.
-There will be a lot of talk about the (hopefully) Cold War again, but those who lived through its first edition will we surprised how different its recurrence will be.
+There will be a lot of talk about the (hopefully) Cold War again, but those who lived through its first edition will be surprised how different its recurrence will be.